trustedanalytics-ng/platform-wiki/Platform-Deployment/platform_deployment_manual.md

 ## Network connectivity inside TAP

-All compute nodes and Hadoop nodes, as well as containers running on TAP, are interconnected using Flannel ([[https://github.com/coreos/flannel]]).
+All compute nodes and Hadoop nodes, as well as containers running on TAP, are interconnected using [Flannel](https://github.com/coreos/flannel).

 This allows every container instance (specifically: Kubernetes Pod) to get its own IP address and full connectivity to other hosts and pods in the TAP environment (assuming  it is supporting only a single organization).

 DNS - SkyDNS